 c.
-Revoking authorities may waive the ineligibility period only for cases in b(3) above if an individual's U.S. Forces Certificate of License has not been expired for more than 1 year.
-If the individual's U.S. Forces Certificate of License has not been expired for more than 1 year, the individual is eligible to renew the license immediately, but the individual is not authorized to operate a POV in Europe until he or she has completed the renewal.
-MP or SF may issue a citation for this violation and confiscate the expired license.
+Revoking authorities may waive the ineligibility period only for cases described in b(3) above and only if an individual's U.S. Forces Certificate of License has not been expired for more than 1 year.
+In this case, the individual is eligible to renew the license immediately, but is not authorized to operate a POV in Europe until the license renewal has been completed.
+If an individual operates a POV before the license has been renewed, MP or SF may issue a citation for this violation and confiscate the expired license.

 d.
-If an individual's U.S. Forces Certificate of License has been expired for more than 1 year, the individual is ineligible to renew the license.
-The individual is not authorized to operate a POV in Europe until he or she has completed the requirements in paragraph 2-2 for obtaining a new U.S. Forces Certificate of License.
+Individuals whose U.S. Forces Certificate of License has been expired for more than 1 year are ineligible for license renewal.
+These individuals are not authorized to operate a POV in Europe until they have completed the requirements in paragraph 2-2 for obtaining a new U.S. Forces Certificate of License.